paul-hammant/ContinuousIsolation.com/README.md

 2. Nothing snide or language dripping with sarcasm, please.
 No 'in jokes' please.
 Just use a matter-of-fact* or dead-pan style.

 &ast; Matter-of-fact: ([thesaurus.com](http://www.thesaurus.com/browse/matter-of-fact), [dictionary.com](http://www.dictionary.com/browse/matter-of-fact))

+# Technologies Used:

+This is a [Hugo](https://gohugo.io/getting-started/installing/) site that auto-deploys on commit/push.

+Articles are in the content/ folder.
+You will need a TOML front-matter section (copy one of the others).
+Hugo uses [blackfriday](https://github.com/russross/blackfriday) markdown syntax.

+The Hugo theme used [its own
+shortcodes](https://themes.gohugo.io/theme/docdock/shortcodes/) if you wish to go beyond simple markdown, though I'm pretty sure you can past in integral HTML snippets if you want to.